 Put one cup artichoke cooking liquid, white wine and olive oil in a pan and bring to a boil.

-Add lamb bacon, carrots, garlic, thyme and bay leaf.
-Simmer till carrots are tender, about 15 minutes.
+Add lamb bacon, carrots, garlic, thyme, and bay leaf.
+Simmer until the carrots are tender, about 15 minutes.

-Add artichokes, lemon zest and some lemon juice.
+Add artichokes, lemon zest, and some lemon juice.
 I say some lemon juice because I want you to taste it.
-Add just enough to taste it slightly.
+Add just enough to taste the lemon juice's acidity slightly.
 The purpose is to add just enough bright acidity to cut the fattiness of the olive oil and butter.
 The lemon flavor should not overpower the barigoule.
 Add basil and whisk in butter.
-Adjust salt and pepper and serve.
+Adjust with salt and pepper then serve.

 - Halibut Tian with Tomatoes, Caramelized Onions and Just-Dug Potatoes: A lot of friends had asked for this recipe shortly after posting a picture of it on Facebook.
 The dish was born of the moment, inspired partly by too much pastis and perhaps a memory not quite my own.
 We had just gotten back from France, and my garden was overgrown with weeds competing for the same limited resources that nourished my vegetables.
 I was doing everything to avoid tackling the tangled mess, so I started reading Roger Verge’s classic tome, ‘Cuisine of the Sun’ under the guise of research.
 I got to the pages where he delectably described in vivid detail a lunch with local fishermen, they had just caught two beautiful John Dorys, and were preparing a large, festive tian for everyone to enjoy.
 Verge waxed on poetically about “potatoes gilded with saffron, ruddy tomatoes, pale onions, bluish thyme, green bayleaf and steel-grey fish” cooked in the local baker’s oven and served in the golden May sunlight.
 I was hooked.